Code-Institute-Submissions/rovan89-CI_PP2_Quizography_MayResub/README.md

 # Quizography
 Quizography is a quiz designed to test the users geography knowledge based on still images from a number of cities.
 Each question is multiple choice, there are four options to choose from.
 The site has an intuitive design to allow any user to easily understand the concept.
-The user will be scored so they can try to beat their top scores or play with others to see who has the best movie knowledge.
+The user will be scored so they can try to beat their top scores or play with others to see who has the best geography knowledge.

 Live website: https://rovan89.github.io/CI_PP2_Quizography/